 The winner is revealed by the Commissioner each autumn as part of the Chief Constable’s Awards Evening.

-Nominations for the 2018 award will open in September.
+Nominations for the 2018 award have now closed.

 Role of honour